 Why Choose a No-Code Loyalty Platform?

 You, as someone who plays an important role in your company’s CRM or marketing efforts, might feel powerless and frustrated when it comes to managing a SaaS product, because it seems IT is needed everywhere.
 And there’s a shortage of engineers all over the world.
-In this case you will surely appreciate the concept of no-code platforms, which aim to make software development as easy as using Word or PowerPoint.
+In this case you will surely appreciate the concept of no-code platforms, which aim to make software development as easy as using Word, PowerPoint, or other PowerPoint alternatives.
 A no-code programming platform uses a visual development interface that enables non-technical users to create features by dragging and dropping software components, without the need for coding experience.
 This concept closes the gap between the ever-growing demand for new features and the limited amount of software developers available.
 The average business user can move projects forward without the extra cost of an engineering team.

 No-code development platforms also come in very handy when a company doesn’t have dedicated developers, as they are designed to meet basic needs and create necessary business processes without requiring coding.
 According to Gartner, 65% of application development will be low-code by 2024.
 Though this percentage refers to low-code technology, it includes no-code platforms as a subset of the greater low-code tool market.